6 of the Caribbean’s Best Dive Destinations

 Along the shores of this lush archipelago, the average underwater visibility sits at a comfortable 30-40 metres.
 You’ll have no trouble spotting tropical fish, sea turtles, sharks, and dolphins easily while swimming through underwater vistas in this natural time capsule.

-Find magic in Mexico: Cancún and Cozumel
+Find Magic in Mexico: Cancún and Cozumel

 In the waters around the Yucatán Peninsula, between Cancún and Isla Mujeres lies the world’s largest underwater museum, MUSA, with over 500 sculptures placed on the sea floor.
 The exhibits range from cars, sculptures, and structures—all colonized by coral—sitting at depths of 2-10 metres, making it appropriate for snorkellers and scuba divers alike.